allenai/reframing/README.md

 # Reframing Instructional Prompts to GPTk's Language

 ## Description
 This repository contains the code of the paper [Reframing Instructional Prompts to GPTk's Language](https://arxiv.org/pdf/2109.07830.pdf).
-We use 12 tasks from [NATURAL INSTRUCTIONS v1.1](https://instructions.apps.allenai.org/).
+We use 12 tasks that belongs to the evaluation split of [NATURAL INSTRUCTIONS v1.1](https://instructions.apps.allenai.org/).

 There are two sets of results.
-The first set, baseline, is obtained from using raw instructions for these tasks.
-In the second set, we reframe these instructions using techniques described in the paper.
-We call these results reframed.
+The first set (baseline) is obtained using raw instructions of these tasks.
+The second set (reframed) is obtained using the reframed instructions.
+Techniques to reframe instructions are described in [paper](https://arxiv.org/pdf/2109.07830.pdf).

-For both results, we use gpt2, gpt2-xl, gpt2large, gpt3 and gpt3 instruct.
-Both the results are made in few shot setting with 5 positive examples provided each time.

 ## Raw instructions